botesjuan/Active-Directory-PowerShell-Scripts/README.md

 ## Notable Dormant AD Users

+>PowerShell Script: `GET_ADUsers-Password_last_set_sinceDate1.ps1`

->Provide a number of days to calculate a date since before password for user accounts in Active Directory was last changed and when last account logged on.
+>Provide number of days to calculate a date since password for user accounts in Active Directory was last changed and when last account logged on.

 >Obtain the search base Distinguished name field "distinguishedName", value from active directory, using attribute editor in Active Directory Users and Computers MMC.

 ![AD Attribute Editor distinguishedName](/images/distinguishedName.png)

-Sample output from the PowerShell Script with random user account last logon date and last password set date to verify.
+>Output from the PowerShell Script with random user account last logon date and last password set date to verify.

 ![AD Account from data variable verify](/images/image003.png)

-This can be used during redteam or penetration test security assessment.
+>This can be used during redteam or penetration test security assessment.

 ----

 ## Kerberoasting

+>PowerShell Script: `get-kerberoastable-user-info.ps1`

 >Get AD user accounts with SPN set and as result vulnerable to Kerberoasting attacks offline password cracking.